The History of the MSO

 With the unselfish cooperation of Symphony musicians, austerity measures were undertaken to minimize expenses without compromising artistic integrity.
 The community responded generously to a major fundraising appeal.
 Once again, the business community helped to avert a crisis.
 Pearce continued to program masterworks and chamber ensemble selections to uphold the integrity of the orchestra and to showcase the individual talents of the players.

 In 1989, the Jackson Symphony Orchestra became the Mississippi Symphony Orchestra, in response to its growing influence statewide.
-Each season the full orchestra presents a Bravo and Pops series featuring a wide array of classical and pops selections and a number of special concerts.
-In addition, the Mississippi Symphony Chamber Orchestra presents four concerts in the more intimate setting of various churches in the metropolitan Jackson area, and the MSO is engaged for a number of concerts in cities all over the state each year.
+Each season the full orchestra presents the Selby and Richard McRae Foundation Bravo Series, as well as a Pops Series, featuring a wide array of classical and pops selections and a number of special concerts.
+In addition, the MSO presents four chamber concerts in the more intimate setting of various churches and colleges in the Jackson metropolitan area, and the MSO is engaged for a number of concerts in cities all over the state each year, notably with 4 annual concerts in Vicksburg.
 Individually, orchestra members enrich the metro area’s musical environment by teaching at schools and colleges, playing in churches, and performing for a variety of cultural and entertainment events.
+MSO has significant educational engagement programs with the Canton Public Schools, Hinds County Public Schools, Jackson Public Schools and the Vicksburg Warren Public Schools, ranging from full orchestra concerts to ensemble visits and string instruction.

 With Maestro Pearce’s departure in 1999, an extensive conductor search was undertaken.
 The search culminated with the selection of Cincinnati College Conservatory of Music graduate Crafton Beck.
-Previously the Music Director of the Boca Pops Orchestra in Boca Raton, Florida, Mr. Beck is also the Music Director of the Lima Symphony Orchestra of Ohio.
+Previously the Music Director of the Boca Pops Orchestra in Boca Raton, Florida.
 The 2004-2005 season introduced Michael Beattie to Jackson as President and Executive Director of the symphony, after an extensive national search for an administrative leader.

-Today the Mississippi Symphony Orchestra is the predominant performing arts ensemble in the state, fortified by a strong complement of musicians, a dynamic conductor, a dedicated Board of Directors, and an enthusiastic crowd of Symphony League volunteers.
-A capable staff manages the operating budget of $1.5 million.
+Today the Mississippi Symphony Orchestra is the predominant performing arts ensemble in the state, fortified by a strong complement of musicians, a dynamic conductor, dedicated Board of Directors, and an enthusiastic crowd of Symphony League volunteers.
+A capable staff manages the operating budget of $1.7 million.
+MSO is also supported by an endowment held at the Community Foundation for Mississippi.
 A vital partnership has been forged between the MSO and the state it serves.
-After more than 60 years, the MSO remains Mississippi's greatest cultural force.
+Celebrating 75 years in the 2019-20 season, the MSO remains one of Mississippi’s greatest cultural forces.